Mortgage

 Not a 0% loan

-Remaining balance must be paid back immediately if you sell, refinance or move
+Remaining balance must be paid back immediately if borrowers sell, refinance or move

 FL PLUS

-The FL PLUS programs, HFA Preferred and HFA Advantage PLUS, provide down payment and closing cost help in the form of a forgivable second mortgage for 3%, 4% or 5% of the total loan amount.
+The FL PLUS programs — HFA Preferred and HFA Advantage PLUS — provide down payment and closing cost assistance in the form of a forgivable second mortgage for 3%, 4% or 5% of the total loan amount.
 The loan is forgiven at 20% a year over five years.
+It’s a good option for homebuyers who plan to live in their home for at least five years and would benefit from a forgivable loan, which can help you lower your monthly debt payments.

 Requirements